 - You feel faint, dizzy, confused, or drowsy.

 - You have been taking your blood pressure medicine but your pressure is higher than your provider says it should be.

 - You have questions or concerns about your condition or care.

 You may need any of the following:

-- Medicine may be used to help lower your blood pressure.
+- Antihypertensives may be used to help lower your blood pressure.
 Several kinds of medicines are available.
 Your healthcare provider will choose medicines based on the kind of hypertension you have.
 You may need more than one type of medicine.
 Take the medicine exactly as directed.

 - Diuretics help decrease extra fluid that collects in your body.
 This will help lower your blood pressure.
 You may urinate more often while you take this medicine.

 - Cholesterol medicine helps lower your cholesterol level.
 A low cholesterol level helps prevent heart disease and makes it easier to control your blood pressure.